 Final Exam Proctoring

-We cannot, unfortunately, take requests after these deadlines due to the time needed to make the proctoring and room arrangements.
+We cannot, unfortunately, take requests after these deadlines due to the time needed to make proctor and room arrangements.

 To request Final Exam proctoring assistance:

 - Submit an Exam Proctor Request Form by the due date stated above.
 Please complete one form per student.